-In response, the District's workforce system is actively addressing growing gaps in outcomes across race, gender, place-based demographic groups, while also adapting to the reality of remote and flexible work schedules.
-Many goals and strategies outlined in the District's WIOA Unified State Plan for 2024-2027 are developed to comprehensively address these issues.
-These strategies, informed by data analysis, aim to ensure an inclusive and resilient workforce.
+In response, the District's workforce system is actively addressing growing gaps in outcomes across race, gender, place-based demographic groups, and the impact of flexible work schedules.
+Many goals and strategies outlined in the District's WIOA Combined State Plan for 2024-2027 are developed to comprehensively address these issues.
+These strategies, informed by data analysis, including the effects of flexible work schedules on workforce participation and equity considerations, aim to ensure an inclusive and resilient workforce.